-If your New Year's resolution is to swim more, the best swimming goggles can make all the difference.
-Whether you've signed up for your first open water triathlon, or you're just looking to get fitter by swimming laps at your local pool, swimming goggles are key for protecting your eyes from both saltwater and chlorine.
+Whether you've signed up for your first open water triathlon, or you're just looking to get fitter by swimming laps at your local pool, the best swimming goggles are key for protecting your eyes from both saltwater and chlorine.

 Yet not all swimming goggles are created equal, something you'll know if you've had a pair of goggles that leak every time you turn your head to one side to breathe or push off the wall.
 Plus, some are designed to help you see better in open waters, whereas others are designed to be streamlined when you're picking up the pace.